-Life was full…marriage, kids, farm.
+Growing up on a dairy farm our life was full.
 We worked a lot, played a lot of games, problem solved, ate a lot of meals around a cozy, booth-styled table… What we did, we did together.
 Life was good!
 Yet, little kids, don’t stay little.
 As we began to grow, Dad and Mom wanted to provide us with an opportunity to continue this dairy life if that’s what we wanted.

 In 1998 we came to a crossroad with our little farm which was quite close to town.
 What was good enough for Dad and Mom was just too small for added family members.
 Dad and Mom asked each of us what we wanted.
 Some of us were very interested and others moderately interested in staying on the farm.
 There were lots of long talks, discussions, planning, strategizing, dreaming, reality checking, and financial figuring.
 The conclusion was that we needed a larger farm where we could expand.